When to Schedule Your Newborn Photos: A Practical Guide for Real Life

 Any professional photos in the first 3 months are better than no photos.
 I promise your future self will be glad you did.

-If you’d like to see what each newborn session includes and what the final images look like, you can explore my Seattle area newborn sessions here.
+If you’d like to compare the newborn session options and see which one fits your baby’s age, you can view my Seattle-area newborn sessions here.